Amad3eu/PomodoroApp/README.md

 # PomodoroClock Scss/Js

-This pomodoro is an example that I like to learn something creatively, it's a clock pomodoro, it allows you to dare relatively relaxing sounds, and you can time your work time.
+⏱This pomodoro is an example that I like to learn something creatively, it's a clock pomodoro, it allows you to dare relatively relaxing sounds, and you can time your work time.

 ## :mortar_board: Author

 <table align="center">